EarthmanT/cloudify-requests-plugin/README.md

 **Please read this README completely for instructions on writing your own plugin.**

 _This plugin is intended as an example._
 It also works!
-Like this plugin, most plugins are wrappers around some technology.
+Like this plugin, most plugins are wrappers around some Python library (or libraries).
 Most frequently, a plugin will be based on the Python bindings for a particular API, such as AWS (boto), Openstack (novaclient-python), Docker (docker-py), etc. Also a plugin is frequently based on a generic library such as fabric, subprocess or requests.
-This plugin is kept generic, although another plugin based on requests might make design decisions to better support a specific target API.
+Since this plugin is primarily an example, it's kept as generic as possible.
+However, other plugins, including those based on the ```requests``` library are usually less generic in their implementation in order to provide a better UX for the technology they are trying to support.

 ## Plugin directory structure